HetBierMannetje/MouseRecorder/README.md

-    Data Files: The application will create and use the following files and folders in the same directory as the .exe: settings.ini: Stores your general settings, UI visibility preferences, and global keybind configurations. recordings/: This folder will be created to store your saved recordings (as individual .json files) and the last_recording.json. macros/: This folder will be created (though macro functionality has been removed, the directory might still be created by the script if the folder creation line wasn't removed - it should be for a clean version without macros). bugreport.txt: Logs application activity and any errors encountered.
+    Data Files: The application will create and use the following files and folders in the same directory as the .exe: settings.ini: Stores your general settings, UI visibility preferences, and global keybind configurations. recordings/: This folder will be created to store your saved recordings (as individual .json files) and the last_recording.json. macros/: for future updates im planning on adding macro's to the mouse recorder and this file might already be created. bugreport.txt: Logs application activity and any errors encountered.
 This file is reset each time the app starts.
     Permissions:
         Important: To reliably capture mouse and keyboard events across all applications, you might need to run the executable as an administrator.
-This is often necessary for global input monitoring tools.
+This is often necessary for global input monitoring tools though I have not encountered this myself.

 Thank you for trying out the Mouse & Keyboard Recorder!